Descriptors of competences

 - as reference points for curriculum development at different levels, from national curricula to school-based curricula;

 - for the design, implementation and evaluation of learning activities

 - for self-assessment and as an aid for critical reflection on learning, whether this takes place in a formal, non-formal or informal educational setting.

 The bank of descriptors should be seen as a toolbox from which to pick and combine the most relevant elements considering the level of the learners and their specific context.
 When choosing the most relevant descriptors to set as expected learning outcomes, educators should consider that learning activities need to provide meaningful opportunities for all learners to move to higher levels of proficiency or to stabilise and consolidate proficiency for various competences.
 The use of descriptors, because they are formulated in positive terms, allows for recognising what learners can do, and the absence of behaviours should guide future educational interventions and not be used to categorize or label the learner in a negative manner.

 For more information on descriptors' uses and purposes

 The main set of descriptors was based on a piloting process involving learners aged 10 years and older.
 In order to support teachers working for the development of competences for democratic culture with children below the age of 10, a separate set of descriptors has been developed and tested.
 These descriptors have not been scaled by level of proficiency, due to the specificity of the dynamics and variability in the development of competences at this early age.
 Some of these descriptors correspond to descriptors that are also valid for learners above 10 years of age, some are reformulations of descriptors for older learners but taking into account the age of the children, while others are new descriptors that are appropriate for children below 10.

-The list of descriptors for younger learners (below 10 years of age), as well as the report describing the piloting process and providing guidance on their use, will be made available in early 2020.
+Download the list of descriptors for younger learners (below 10 years of age) and guidance on their use.